 Contact Principium for Your Psychiatry Services in Midtown and Lower Manhattan

 At Principium, we understand the importance of good psychiatry services, which is why Dr. Cohen and the team of physicians at Principium provide all the major psychiatric therapies, treatments and services.
-From TMS therapies and Ketamine treatments to psychopharmacology and addiction treatments, we have made it our goal to help you however we can.
+From TMS therapies and Ketamine treatments to psychopharmacology, we have made it our goal to help you however we can.

 Get in touch by calling us at 212-335-0236 or book an appointment online.